vdhulst/idavie_docs/docs/source/introduction.rst

 Getting help
 ------------
+iDaVIE hosts a `discussion forum <https://github.com/idia-astro/iDaVIE/discussions>`_ on the GitHub repository, which is a good way to get in touch with other users of iDaVIE.
+We encourage users to ask questions and answer others in our community.
 The iDaVIE team welcomes any suggestion, feature request, or bug report to make iDaVIE better via:

 * Recommended: `GitHub Issues <https://github.com/idia-astro/iDaVIE/issues>`_